Back to all posts

 You’ll typically find a few different kinds of shut-off valves.
 One common but often problematic type is the saddle valve.
 This valve clamps onto an existing pipe and pierces it to create a water connection.
 While easy to install, saddle valves are known for leaking and providing low water pressure, which is why most plumbers advise against them.
 A much more reliable option is an inline shut-off valve, like a 1/4-turn ball valve.
 These are installed directly into the water line and are far less prone to leaks.
 They offer a secure connection and a clear on/off position, making them the preferred choice for a lasting, trouble-free installation.
 If you’re unsure which valve is right for your setup, it’s always a good idea to contact a professional for advice.

-Is It Time to Replace Your Shut-Off Valve?
+Is It Time for a Shut-Off Valve Replacement?

 That little valve behind your fridge is easy to forget about, but it plays a huge role in controlling the water supply to your ice maker and water dispenser.
 Like any part of your plumbing system, it won’t last forever.
 Knowing when it’s starting to fail can save you from a soggy mess and a major headache down the road.
 A failing valve can quickly turn a small drip into a serious leak, and the last thing you want is to discover the problem in the middle of the night.